andrekovac/explain-programming/content/blog/other/improv.md

 ### Moving energy around

-- **Moving clap with increasing intensity**: Move clap around in circle, getting
+- **Moving clap with increasing intensity**: Move clap around in circle, gradually getting louder and faster...
 - **Exaggeration Circle**: Moving little sound or gesture with increasing intensity
 - **Ha-ha-haya**: Look at a person and say "Ha" (move both arms to front), the receiving person says "Ha" and moves both their arms up, then the persons to the left and right of the receiving person say "Haya" while moving their arms like swords towards the belly of the receiving person.
 Than the receiver makes a new "Ha" towards another person.
 Whoever makes an error is out for this round.
 The last two get into a duel to shoot.
 - **Zip-Zap-Boing**: